brandonbloom/metaclj/README.md

 ;=> #<Fn@32b2ad39 user/eval15784$fn__15788>
 ```

-You can provide this to yourself by using `meta/translate`, which is a cousin
+You can prove this to yourself by using `meta/translate`, which is a cousin
 of `macroexpand-all`:

 ```clojure